 \section{Introduction}

-Threshold regression models have been widely used by empirical researchers, which have been more fruitful because of their extensions to the panel data context.
+Threshold regression models are widely used in empirical research, and their usefulness has grown substantially with extenstions to the panel data settings.
 Estimation and inference methods for the threshold model in non-dynamic panels were developed by \cite{hansen_threshold_1999} and \cite{wang2015fixed}.
 Dynamic panel threshold models were considered by \cite{seo_dynamic_2016}, which proposes the generalized method of moments (GMM) estimation by generalizing the \cite{arellano_tests_1991} dynamic panel estimator.
-A latent group structure in the parameters of the panel threshold model was investigated by \cite{miao2020panel}.
+More recently, a latent group structure in the parameters of the panel threshold model was investigated by \cite{miao2020panel}.

 Applications of the panel threshold models cover numerous topics in economics.
-The effect of debt on economic growth is a well-known example that has been analyzed using the panel threshold models, e.g. \cite{adam_fiscal_2005}, \cite{cecchetti_real_2011} and \cite{chudik_is_2017}.
+The effect of debt on economic growth is a well-known example that has been analyzed using panel threshold models, e.g., \cite{adam_fiscal_2005}, \cite{cecchetti_real_2011}, and \cite{chudik_is_2017}.
 Another example is the threshold effect of inflation on economic growth such as the works by \cite{khan_threshold_2001}, \cite{rousseau_inflation_2002}, \cite{bick_2010}, and \cite{kremer_inflation_2013}.
-The benefit of foreign direct investment to productivity growth that depends on the regime determined by absorptive capacity is studied by \cite{girma_absorptive_2005} using firm level panel data.
+The benefit of foreign direct investment to productivity growth that depends on the regime determined by absorptive capacity is studied by \cite{girma_absorptive_2005} using firm-level panel data.

-It is common practice to make inference in the threshold regression models based on an assumption about whether the model is continuous or not.
-Continuous threshold models that have kinks at the tipping points have received active research attention, e.g. \cite{Hansen_2017} or \cite{yang_panel_2020}.
-In the literature, the kink threshold models are analyzed for the estimators that impose the continuity restriction as in \cite{chan_tsay_1998}, \cite{Hansen_2017}, or \cite{zhang_2017}.
-On the other hand, unrestricted estimators are commonly used for the discontinuous threshold models as in \cite{hansen_sample_2000}.
-However, \cite{hidalgo_robust_2019} showed that the unrestricted least squares estimator possesses a different asymptotic property in the absence of the discontinuity.
-Specifically, while the unrestricted model is not misspecified under continuity, failing to impose the restriction results in incorrect inference without a proper care.
+In empirical applications of threshold regression models, inference is usually performed after imposing an assumption about whether the model is continuous or not.
+Continuous threshold models that have kinks at the tipping points have received active research attention, e.g., \cite{Hansen_2017, seo_estimation_2019} and \cite{yang_panel_2020}.
+In the literature, kink threshold models are analyzed for estimators that impose the continuity restriction as in \cite{chan_tsay_1998}, \cite{Hansen_2017}, and \cite{zhang_2017}.
+On the other hand, unrestricted estimators are commonly used for discontinuous threshold models as in \cite{hansen_sample_2000}.
+However, \cite{hidalgo_robust_2019} showed that the unrestricted least squares estimator possesses a different asymptotic property in the absence of discontinuity.
+Specifically, while the unrestricted model is not misspecified under continuity, failing to impose the restriction results in incorrect inference without proper care.